Bynder/gathercontent-wordpress-plugin/README.md

 Content can be imported as items, posts, media or custom post types.
 And you can choose to create new items etc. or overwrite existing entities.

-The plugin allows you to specifically map each field on your templates in GatherContent to various fields in WordPress, these include; title, body content, custom fields, tags, categories, Yoast fields, advanced custom fields, featured images … and many more.
+The plugin allows you to specifically map each field on your templates in GatherContent to various fields in WordPress, these include; title, body content, custom fields, tags, categories, Yoast fields, advanced custom fields, featured images &hellip; and many more.
 It also allows you to directly embed images and files.

 For additional developer documentation, please [review the wiki](https://github.com/gathercontent/wordpress-plugin/wiki).